Chex Quest: Development

-Produced with a small team of developers on a budget of around $500,000, Chex Quest began life as the brainchild of the WatersMolitor promotion agency – an award-winning group that had been hired by Ralston Foods (Note: Although WatersMolitor was hired by Ralston, Ralston's subsequent sale to General Mills in 1996 meant that Chex Quest would eventually be released under the General Mills name.) to reinvigorate the Chex cereal brand.
+Produced with a small team of developers on a budget of around $500,000, Chex Quest was created by the WatersMolitor promotion agency, which had been hired by Ralston Foods (Note: Although WatersMolitor was hired by Ralston, Ralston's subsequent sale to General Mills in 1996 meant that Chex Quest would eventually be released under the General Mills name.) to promote the Chex cereal brand.
 The original game concept was created by Dean Hyers and Mike Koenigs as a non-violent CD-ROM computer game to be released with 5.7 million boxes of Rice Chex, Wheat Chex, and Corn Chex cereals in order to cast Chex as a cereal that was exciting and fun for children while appealing to modern sensibilities by targeting home PC owners.
 The game would be a high-quality program whose normal retail value would be between $30 and $35.
 However, it would be offered to consumers for free with no increase to the cost of the cereal box.

 The development of Chex Quest differed from traditional video game development in that the basic game engine had already been created and the bulk of the creation process consisted of aesthetic changes made to the music and artwork from The Ultimate Doom.
 For budgetary reasons, Id Software was contacted and an inexpensive license was obtained for the Doom engine which was considered obsolete in light of Id's then-recent release of Quake.
-Chex Quest was the first foray into professional game development for lead artist Charles Jacobi and programmer Scott Holman, though both had previously modded Doom levels in the past.
+Chex Quest was the first foray into professional game development for lead artist Charles Jacobi and programmer Scott Holman, though both had previously modified Doom levels in the past.
 In an interview with PC Gamer magazine in 2009, Jacobi stated that the biggest reason for the lasting success of Chex Quest has been that it is still essentially a disguised version of Doom with basically unaltered game dynamics.
 Indeed, the game has been recognized for having a sense of humor about its identity and origins.